-How to Avoid an Email Blacklist
+How to Avoid an Email Blocklist

 1. Only email contacts who have subscribed to your email program -- and never email contacts scraped from websites, third-party sources, or purchased contact lists.

-It seems obvious, but the easiest and most crucial step you can take to avoid email blacklists and getting a Scarlet “S” slapped on your brand’s breast pocket is emailing people who actually subscribed to your emails.
+It seems obvious, but the easiest and most crucial step you can take to avoid email blocklists and getting a Scarlet “S” slapped on your brand’s breast pocket is emailing people who actually subscribed to your emails.
 Because in a world where only 4% of the public believes marketers practice integrity, the best way to build a contact database is the hard and honest way -- collecting email addresses organically.

-Plus, if you decide to scrape contacts from old, expired, or abandoned websites, third-party sources, or purchased contact lists, most blacklist operators have already placed pristine spam traps, which are email addresses created solely to catch spammers red-handed, in all three of these locations.
-So collecting and emailing contacts who never subscribed to your email program in the first place is a one-way ticket to getting blacklisted.
+Plus, if you decide to scrape contacts from old, expired, or abandoned websites, third-party sources, or purchased contact lists, most blocklist operators have already placed pristine spam traps, which are email addresses created solely to catch spammers red-handed, in all three of these locations.
+So collecting and emailing contacts who never subscribed to your email program in the first place is a one-way ticket to getting blocklisted.

 2. Clean your email lists on a regular basis.